-You did not provide an in vitro cytogenicity study.
-You did provide a negative in vivo micronucleus study.
-To be considered adequate, the in vivo study has to meet the requirements of OECD TG 474, and the key parameters of this test guideline include:
+You have provided an in vivo micronucleus study.
+To be considered appropriate, the in vivo study has to meet the requirements of OECD TG 474, and the key parameters of this test quideline include:

-- The study must include a minimum of three doses/groups of treated animals, as well as a negative control group and a positive control group. - The highest dose studied must be the maximum tolerated dose (MTD), i.e. the highest dose that is tolerated without evidence of toxicity (e.g. body weight depression or hematopoietic system cytotoxicity, but not death or evidence of pain, suffering or distress necessitating humane euthanasia).
-The highest dose can also be a dose that produces toxicity in the bone marrow (e.g. a reduction in the proportion of immature erythrocytes among total erythrocytes in the bone marrow or peripheral blood). - The proportion of immature among total (immature + mature) erythrocytes must be determined for each animal (by counting a total of at least 500 erythrocytes for bone marrow and 2000 erythrocytes for peripheral blood). - At least 4000 immature erythrocytes per animal must be scored for the incidence of micronucleated immature erythrocytes.
+- 1. The study must include a minimum of three doses/groups of treated animals, as well as a negative control group and a positive control group. - 2.
+The highest dose studied must be the maximum tolerated dose (MTD), i.e. the highest dose that is tolerated without evidence of toxicity (e.g. body weight depression or hematopoietic system cytotoxicity, but not death or evidence of pain, suffering or distress necessitating humane euthanasia).
+The highest dose can also be a dose that produces toxicity in the bone marrow (e.g. a reduction in the proportion of immature erythrocytes among total erythrocytes in the bone marrow or peripheral blood). - 3.
+The proportion of immature among total (immature + mature) erythrocytes must be determined for each animal (by counting a total of at least 500 erythrocytes for bone marrow and 2000 erythrocytes for peripheral blood). - 4.
+At least 4000 immature erythrocytes per animal must be scored for the incidence of micronucleated immature erythrocytes. - 5.
 The proportion of immature erythrocytes among total erythrocytes and the mean number of micronucleated immature erythrocytes must be reported for each group of animals.